 The entire financing scheme is a psychological marketing trick.
 The companies actually hire statisticians to examine how consumers would respond to various marketing methods.
 It is possible to state two factually equivalent statements in a different manner and produce two completely different results.

 The marketing geniuses have us indoctrinated and easily manipulated to do what superficially appeals to us in the moment rather than having us consider anything with deep wisdom.
-They know how to omit certain keywords to have us look at the beautiful fraud rather than the grave and dark truth.
-No matter if you are breaking up that $30,000 brand-new car into 60 monthly payments or not, you are still shelling out a lot of money for something that is already obsolete and that few shops will know how to maintain once the warranty expires.
+They know how to omit certain keywords to have us look at the beautiful fraud rather.
+Than the grave and dark truth.
+No matter if you are breaking up that $30,000 brand-new car into 60 monthly payments or not.
+You are still shelling out a lot of money for something that is already obsolete.
+That few shops will know how to maintain once the warranty expires.

 Someone who is savvy and considers the problem will seek out the right mechanics.
 They will find a car repair shop that provides them with exceptional preventative maintenance and shun the dealerships.
-It is too easy to go into a dealership for a major repair and drive away with a new vehicle instead.
-They simply show you that you’ll have to pay $1,500 to have the repairs done, or that you can take the new car and pay no money down by simply trading the vehicle in and paying only $350 each month thereafter.
+It is too easy to go into a dealership for a major repair.
+Also, drive away with a new vehicle instead.
+They simply show you that you’ll have to pay $1,500 to have the repairs done.
+Or that you can take the new car and pay no money down by simply trading the vehicle in.
+Also, paying only $350 each month thereafter.

-The marketing solution is just wonderful until you consider how much money they are skimming off your wallet each month and the perpetual loop of dependence they are creating.
-In fact, the dealerships are taking such powerful control of their monopolies that many are selling cars way above the MSRP (Manufacturer’s Suggested Retail Price).
+The marketing solution is just wonderful until you consider how much money they are skimming off your wallet.
+This happens each month and the perpetual loop of dependence they are creating.
+In fact, the dealerships are taking such powerful control of their monopolies.
+Also, that many are selling cars way above the MSRP (Manufacturer’s Suggested Retail Price).
 They have created a consumer behavior through legalized frauds and manipulation.
-Now, they are progressively sucking their customer bases dry as they find new ways to slowly ease you into a deal and pad up the prices.
+Now, they are progressively sucking their customer bases dry as.
+They find new ways to slowly ease you into a deal and pad up the prices.